Early Childhood Education

 Early Childhood Education Degree with Licensure | 90% Online

-The hybrid Early Childhood Education program is designed for students to swiftly complete their BS with birth- age-five licensure while continuing to work full-time.
+The hybrid Early Childhood Education program is designed for students to swiftly complete their BS with birth-to-age-five licensure while continuing to work full-time.

 The need for teachers with early childhood education licensure is high throughout Vermont.
 With courses mostly online, students across the state can benefit from Lyndon’s highly regarded Education program.